tobiasrm/tinylog-singlelevel-cw/README.md

 ## Comments
 - **Patched Configuration class**.
 Singlelevel-CW implements the Tinylog Writer interface and is based on the Tinylog ConsoleWriter implementation.
 However, as the original tinylog `Configuration` does not provide the access on writer specific levels, a patch is provided with this project.
 The modifications are highlighted in the screenshots [one](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/files/configuration_mod_1.png?raw=true) and [two](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/files/configuration_mod_2.png?raw=true).
-You're invited to diff with the original version..
-You're invited to diff with the original version.
+Of course, feel invited to diff with the original version.
 - **Versioning**.
 The versioning (see [pom.xml](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/pom.xml)) uses the original Tinylog versions, e.g. singlelevel-cw in v1.3.1 uses Tinylog v1.3.1.